yavorfingarov/TodoTxtDaemon/README.md

 ## Installation

-Download the latest release for your OS and extract it somewhere on your hard drive.
-If you don't have the .NET 6 runtime installed, choose the `self-contained` version.
+Download the [latest release](https://github.com/yavorfingarov/TodoTxtDaemon/releases) for your OS and extract it somewhere on your hard drive.
+If you don't have the .NET 6 runtime installed, choose the `self-contained` build.

 ## Usage